liveforensics/wireshark/README.md

 ## Qt inside the container

 If you are happy to create your own containers, you could use liveforensics/wireshark:2004 as your base image and copy the appropriate chunk of the qt install folders into the container itself.
+Remember to also fix up the QT5_BASE_DIR environment variable.